chenx16/DoctorLuckyGame/README.md

    cd /Users/zhuzhu/eclipse-workspace/CS5010/DoctorLuckyGame/Milestone/res

 Run the JAR file using the following command:
+4 represents maximum number of turns allowed, and you can enter any maximum number of turns you like, it needs to be a positive integer (>0).

+     java -jar Milestone2.jar mansion.txt 4

+     java -jar Milestone2.jar mansion.txt <custom max turn#>

+Run the JAR file using the following command:
+The maximum number of turns allowed is set to 20 is you don't enter anything

      java -jar Milestone2.jar mansion.txt

 ### demonstrating ouput files in /res
 1. outputM2Success.txt:
 This file contains the results of a successful execution of the game "Doctor Lucky's Mansion."
 It showcases the following information: